quincycheng/katacoda-scenarios/impact2021-security-workshop_conjur/step5.md

   member: !host frontend-01
 </pre>

-Note: You can create this file, either by clicking above "Copy to Editor" or executing `cp frontend.bak frontend.yml`{{execute}}
+Note: You can create this file, either by clicking above "Copy to Editor" or executing `cp /root/frontend.bak /root/frontend.yml`{{execute}}

 > **Note** Statically defining the hosts in a policy is appropriate for fairly static infrastructure.
 More dynamic systems such as auto-scaling groups and containerized deployments can be managed with Conjur as well.
 The details of these topics are covered elsewhere.